+Spades is a trick-taking game for four players.
 The players are divided into two teams.
 Each player is partnered with the player sitting opposite of them.

-Turtle (You) and Dolphin (computer bot) are one team.
-The second team consists of Swan and Iguana (the two other computer bots).
+The highest card ranking is Ace and the lowest is 2.
 Spades are always the trump suit.
 This means any spade card beats any non-spade card of any rank.

 In the game of spades, there are several rounds.
 Every round is divided into two steps: bidding and playing.